Before You Get Too Excited About That Trigger Warning Study…

 A lot of people care a lot about whether trigger warnings are helpful or harmful in college courses.
 This study answers (or “answers”) the superficially similar-sounding question of whether they affect certain beliefs about trauma in the very short term.
 I won’t say it has literally zero bearing on the original question, but if you treat it as having any specific positive amount of bearing, you’re probably wrong.

 I don’t want to blame the researchers, who are experts in the psychology of trauma and doing important work.
-This isn’t a bad study, from the perspective of psychologists trying to start a research program that might be suggestive of something after a decade or two.
-It is a bad study in the context of anything that anybody might report upon or use to form an opinion.
+This isn’t an awful study from the perspective of psychologists trying to start a research program that might be suggestive of something after a decade or two.
+It is an awful study in the context of anything that anybody might report upon or use to form an opinion.
 Blaming the reporting would be better, but the right-wing sources that exaggerated this are still light-years behind the left in their ability to falsify and weaponize study results and I would feel bad saying anything that seemed to single them out as particularly culpable.
 Let’s just agree everything is terrible all the time.

 As for trigger warnings themselves, I’ll repeat my own proposal: have them, but put them in the Boring Legalese Page of the book, the one where they list the ISBN number and the city where the publishing company has its headquarters and something something Library Of Congress.
 Make them matter-of-fact, like “Content: rape, murder, ethnic slurs”.
 You don’t need to embellish with “AND THEREFORE YOU SHOULD BE ANXIOUS” or “SO PEOPLE WITH A TRAUMA HISTORY SHOULD BEWARE” the way this experiment’s warning did.
 Just put a list of things people might want to know about on the Boring Legalese Page page, and let the couple percent of people with a trauma history check it before reading if they want.
 If it’s a worksheet or syllabus, put it in small print somewhere consistent.
 If your opposition to (or support for) trigger warnings is any more impassioned than that, I am suspicious of your motives and think maybe you should sit this one out.